-On-campus employees - may report their symptoms or that they have been identified as a person that has come into close contact with a positive confirmed case and are either unvaccinated or symptomatic to their supervisor or they may call the COVID Hotline.
+On-campus employees - may report their symptoms or that they have been identified as a person that has come into close contact with a positive confirmed case and are symptomatic to their supervisor or they may call the COVID Hotline/submit notification online.
 The employee will be directed to quarantine and seek medical attention.

-On-campus students - may report their symptoms or that they have been identified as a person that has come into close contact with a positive confirmed case and are either unvaccinated or symptomatic to their professor/college administrator or they may call the COVID Hotline.
+On-campus students - may report their symptoms or that they have been identified as a person that has come into close contact with a positive confirmed case and are symptomatic to their professor/college administrator or they may call the COVID Hotline/submit notification online.
 The student will be directed to quarantine and seek medical attention.

-Off-campus employees/students - following a positive COVID-19 test result, employees/students can either contact their supervisor/professor or call the COVID Hotline.
+Off-campus employees/students - following a positive COVID-19 test result, employees/students can either contact their supervisor/professor or call the COVID Hotline/submit notification online.